monodon-monoceros/modal_spring_reverb/README.md

 # modal_spring_reverb

-Implementation of a physical model of a Spring Reverb in FAUST using Modal Synthesis.
+implementation of a physical spring reverb model of in FAUST using Modal Synthesis.

 ## To Do: